 “I” is a neutral mark and represents incomplete.
 An “I” is given when a student is performing passing work, but for some uncontrollable reason is unable to complete a SMALL PORTION of their FINAL course requirements during the instructional period.
 An “I” mark is excluded from grade-point average computation.
 Non-attendance, poor performance, or requests to repeat the course are unacceptable reasons for issuance of the “I” mark.

 Students enrolled in Online Learning classes cannot request an “I” because they have gotten behind on their assignments or because they haven’t completed a large portion of the class (regardless of the reason).
-Sometimes students ‘drop the ball’ when it comes to their online class and hope they can get an “I” to save them from a poor grade.
+Students who get behind on their course work and are on track to earn a poor grade in the course as a rseult will not be given an “I.” This mark is intended solely for students who are unable to complete a small portion of the final course requirement due to reasons that are out of their control.
 This is not allowed by university policy and should not be requested.

 If medical events occur at the beginning of the semester, the more appropriate action at that time would be for the student to go through the Office of Admissions and Records to request a withdrawal and refund for the class (for medical emergency and/or improper withdrawal), rather than requesting an “I” for a class that basically needs to be retaken.